juliezembik/koala-holla/readme.md

 2. Ability to delete Koalas from the database.

-3. Add some styling.
+3. Add some styling with bootstrap.

 Pro Mode
 ---
 1. Ability to edit information for existing Koalas in the db.
+2. Ability to toggle the display of Koalas ready for transfer.
-2. Add form validation, additional styling and a README.md.
+3. Add form validation, additional styling and a README.md.

 Delivery
 --------